adnaan/logit/README.md

 A posted json from logit looks like this:

-{"message": "this is a debug message", "tag": "new tag", "uuid": "BirfYraTEeKRbQAXfAvHxg", "level": "debug"}
+{"message": "this is a debug message", "tag": "new tag", "uuid": "CirfYraXEeKDrtRbUXfAdHxg", "level": "debug"}